ocadotechnology/quantumjs/CONTRIBUTING.md

  2. Add new features.
 Check the issue tracker for tasks tagged with 'Idea' or 'New Feature'.
-If you have a new idea that isn't yet in the issue tracker, add an issue, and we can discuss!
+If you have a new idea that isn't yet in the issue tracker, add an issue, and we can discuss.

  3. Improve the documentation.
 If you come across something that isn't well documented and want to help improve the documentation, submit a pull request to this repository.